me05458/code-game/README.md

 # code-game
 Basic terminal card/matching game for linux that gives codes for the user to break using cards.\
-So far, it makes color/number cards and wildcards that can be played on anything (no color/number wild cards or action cards).\
+So far, it makes color/number cards, wildcards that can be played on anything, and draw 2 action cards.\
 Has only been tested on fedora and debian but there's a good chance it will work on most other kinds of linux.

 # requirements